-Items marked with an "\" may be omitted at pilot's discretion after the first flight of the day.
+Items marked with an "" may be omitted at pilot's discretion after the first flight of the day.

 - 1. Avionics and Radar CHECK

 - 2. Pressurization CHECK AND SET

-- 3. Autopilot CHECK
+- Autopilot CHECK

 - 4. Yaw Damp CHECK

-- \ 5.
-Electric Pitch Trim CHECK
+- 5. Electric Pitch Trim CHECK

 Operation of the electric elevator trim system should occur only when both elements of the dual-element switch are activated.
 Any movement of the elevator trim wheel while activating only one element denotes a system malfunction.
-The elevator trim control switch must then be turned OFF and flight conducted only by manual operation of the elevator trim wheel.
+The electric elevator trim must then be turned OFF and flight conducted only by manual operation of the elevator trim control.

 - 6. Trim Tabs CONFIRM SET

-- 7. Engine Control Friction Locks SET
+- Engine Control Friction Locks SET

 - 8. Primary Governors, Overspeed Governors and Rudder Boost CHECK

-- \ 9.
-Autofeather CHECK
+- 9. Autofeather CHECK

 - 10. Autofeather ARM

 - 11. Manual Prop Feathering CHECK

-- \ 12.
-Vacuum and Pneumatic Pressure CHECK
+- 12. Vacuum and Pneumatic Pressure CHECK

-- \ 13.
-Engine Anti-ice CHECK
+- 13. Engine Anti-ice CHECK